Exponential methods for anisotropic diffusion: Temporal Integration

 \subsection{Semi-implicit integrators}

-We adopt the approach of penalisation strategy proposed by \citet{Filbet10} and \citet{Filbet12} and was used in the context of the anisotropic diffusion problem by \citet{Crouseilles15}.
-We penalise the anisotropic diffusion equation by the Laplacian operator with a constant diffusion coefficient, $\lambda$, where $\lambda > |\alpha|$, where $|\alpha|$ is the largest eigenvalue of $\mathcal{D}$, as follows:
+We adopt the approach of penalisation strategy proposed in Refs. \cite{Filbet10, Filbet12} and was subsequently used in the context of the anisotropic diffusion problem in Ref. \cite{Crouseilles15}.
+We penalise the anisotropic diffusion equation by the Laplacian operator with a constant diffusion coefficient ($\lambda$).
+Following Ref. \cite{Crouseilles15}, we choose $\lambda > \alpha$, where $\alpha$ is the largest eigenvalue of $\mathcal{D}$:

 Using implicit-explicit methods, one can solve the stiff term ($\lambda \nabla^2$) implicitly whilst treating the non-stiff remainder $\left(\nabla \cdot (\mathcal{D} \nabla u) - \lambda \nabla^2 u \right)$ explicitly.
-We realise this using the additive Runge-Kutta schemes \citep{Araujo97, Kennedy03, Higueras06, Liu06, Zhang12}.
+In this work, we consider a specific class of the implicit-explicit methods -- the additive Runge-Kutta (ARK) schemes \citep{Araujo97, Kennedy03, Higueras06, Liu06, Zhang12}, the gist of which follows.
 Let us consider an equation of the form

-where $f(u, t)$ is the linear and/or stiff term and $g(u, t)$ is the nonlinear and/or non-stiff term.
+where $f(u(t))$ is the linear and/or stiff term and $g(u(t))$ is the nonlinear and/or non-stiff term.
 The $i^\mathrm{th}$ stage of an ARK integrator reads

 where $U_i$ are the different stages ($i = 1, 2, \hdots, s$), $s$ is the total number of stages, and $U_s$ is the final solution at the $n^\mathrm{th}$ time step.
-The Butcher tableau of an ARK scheme can be represented by
+The Butcher table of an ARK scheme can be represented by

-Similar to \citet{Crouseilles15}, we consider a second-order and a fourth-order integrator.
-The Butcher table of the 3-stage ARK.2.A.1 \citep{Liu06} integrator is
+Similar to Ref. \cite{Crouseilles15}, we consider a second-order and a fourth-order integrator.
+The Butcher table of the 2-stage ARK.2.A.1 \citep{Liu06} integrator is

 and the set of equations can be expanded to

 Here, we have $f(u) \equiv \lambda \nabla^2 u$ and $g(u) \equiv \nabla \cdot (\mathcal{D} \nabla u) - \lambda \nabla^2 u$: